anatali/cidemoJava/README.md

 # cidemoJava
-CI/CD demo for Java  with GitHub actions
+CI/CD demo for Java  with GitHub actions and gradlw execution roghts